-Pupils will remain in year group bubbles but may be split into smaller groups according to the need and also to keep groups small.
-Year groups should be kept apart from other groups where possible and older children should be encouraged to keep their distance within groups.
+Pupils will remain in class groups for most lesson based activities but due to practical logistics and organisation within and around school, we will look to implement year group sized 'bubbles' eg for drop off and pick up times, plus break times outside, Year Group Assemblies.
+Groups should be kept apart from other groups where possible and older children should be encouraged to keep their distance within groups.
 We recognise that younger children will not be able to maintain social distancing, and it is acceptable for them not to distance within their group.
 EYFS pupils will remain in class bubbles to begin with until they have settled into school life.
 Teachers however, as far as reasonably practicable must social distance from children and other adults.